STEPS TO EARTHQUAKE SAFETY

 STEPS TO EARTHQUAKE SAFETY #7 RECONNECT AND RESTORE

-Reconnect with others and restore daily life by filling a claim with your earthquake insurance if any and help rebuild your community.
+Reconnect with others and restore daily life by filing a claim with your earthquake insurance if any and help rebuild your community.

 Steps to Earthquake Safety source: CEA